AustinJVC/Commander/README.md

 # Commander - Discord Bot
 ## About Commander

 Commander is a Discord bot created as a personal project during the summer of 2023.
 It is currently under (somewhat) active development and intended to be a fun and helpful addition to your Discord server.

 Commander currently offers features such as music playback, welcome image generation, various entertainment functionalities, and logging.
-However, it's important to note that it's still in its very early stages.
+However, it's important to note that it is still in its very early stages.
 Please expect potential bugs and limitations as development progresses.

 I welcome feedback and suggestions as I continue to enhance Commander's capabilities.
 Feel free to reach out through email.

 ## Quick Start
 ### Download